FAU-Inf2/ARES/doc/rules.md

 - ARES handles consistent renames automatically during the pattern search.
 The match annotation contains a list of inconsistent renames.
 Each remaining edit operation that affects an identifier after the filter step is added to the match annotation.
-To avoid an overgeneralization it is necessary to keep the list on the match annotation small.
+To avoid an over-generalization it is necessary to keep the list on the match annotation small.

 ### Rule 10 (Pos.: 03):